-Researching is, believe it or not, a skill that not everyone has.
-If you do have it you should definitely put it on your C.V.; good research is often the thing you do not see, but the want of it is blindingly obvious, especially when you write historic fiction, or you’re writing about cultures and people you don’t know anything about.
+Researching is a skill that surprisingly few people have.
+If you do have it you should definitely put it on your C.V.; good research is often the thing you do not see, but the want of it is blindingly obvious.
+This is especially the case when you write historic fiction, or you’re writing about cultures and people you don’t know anything about.

 Know Your Books